 DOC huts on the track are serviced with coal fires for heating only.
 All huts have mattresses.
 There is running water in summer months at all huts.
-Trampers should carry their own cookers as gas stoves are not provided.
+Carry your own cookers as gas stoves are not provided.

 Hut wardens are present on the tracks from late October until mid-April.
 A Backcountry Hut Pass or Backcountry Tickets must be purchased in advance from a DOC office or approved outlet.
-Trampers are expected to leave the huts clean and tidy, and to pack out what they pack in, as there are no rubbish disposal facilities on the tracks.
+Leave the huts clean and tidy and to pack out what they pack in, as there are no rubbish disposal facilities on the tracks.

-Camping is permitted along the bush edge, 50 m from the track.
-You can't camp on McKellar Saddle or on the open valley floors of the Caples or Greenstone Valleys as this is private land.
+Camping is allowed along the bush edge, 50 metres from the track.
+You cannot camp on McKellar Saddle or on the open valley floors of the Caples or Greenstone Valleys as this is private land.